What is a personal loan?

-A loan is money you borrow and are expected to pay back — so no, it’s not considered income.
-Because the IRS is primarily interested in the funds you earn and keep, loans generally aren’t taxable.
+Personal loans generally aren’t taxable.
+Since a personal loan is money you borrow and are expected to pay back, it’s not considered income you have to pay taxes on.The IRS is primarily interested in the money you earn and keep.

 But if you fall behind on your payments or stop making them, the tax question can have a different answer.

 If your income or situation ever changes and you can no longer afford your loan payments, you could wind up defaulting on the debt — and some or all of it may eventually be canceled, either through bankruptcy or if you work with a credit management agency.

 When cancellation occurs, your lender will issue you a 1099-c form, which you’ll have to include with your tax return to report how much debt was cleared away.

 The IRS is interested because when you don't pay back loan money, you’re no longer borrowing it but instead have received it as income in the eyes of the tax agency.

 Let’s say you borrowed $20,000 and managed to repay half before defaulting on the loan.
 If you never intend to pay back the other $10,000, the IRS will expect you to report it as income on your tax return — and pay taxes on it.